 Online Bachelor’s Degree in SociologyOnline Bachelor’s Degree in SociologyOnline Bachelor’s Degree in Sociology

-That’s why we’ve designed our online Bachelor of Arts in Sociology for individuals who are brave enough to believe they can create a better world.
+That’s why we’ve designed our online bachelor of arts degree in sociology for individuals who are brave enough to believe they can create a better world.
 Courses in this 100% online program cover current events to stimulate discussion and timely reflection on modern societal challenges.
-Three concentrations — Social Work, Social Justice, and Criminology — let you tailor your education to fit your career interests and goals, allowing you to maximize your personal and professional satisfaction as you make a lasting impact on people and communities.
+Three concentrations — Social Work, Social Justice and Criminology — let you tailor your education to fit your career interests and goals, allowing you to maximize your personal and professional satisfaction as you make a lasting impact on people and communities.

 View our program guide for more information.